notwindstone/anisun/docs/README.md

 ## Performance

 Even though this website is written in React, I think I still managed to achieve great performance.
 I tried to make it as smooth as possible while dealing with the monstrous re-rendering nature of React.
-It should work perfectly even on mobile phones both in Firefox and Chromium-based browsers.
+It should work perfectly on mobile phones too, both in Firefox and Chromium-based browsers.

 ### PageSpeed Insights